dmulyalin/ttp_templates/docs/ttp_templates/misc.Netbox.parse_cisco_xr_config.md

-Template to parse Arista EOS configuration and produce data structure that is easy to work with to import data into the Netbox.
+Template to parse Cisco IOS-XR configuration and produce data structure that is easy to work with to import data into the Netbox.

 This template requires output of `show running-config` command.